dotnet/docs-aspire/docs/storage/azure-storage-tables-component.md

 ## Configuration

-The .NET Aspire Service Bus component provides multiple options to configure the `TableServiceClient` based on the requirements and conventions of your project.
+The .NET Aspire Azure Table Storage component provides multiple options to configure the `TableServiceClient` based on the requirements and conventions of your project.

 ### Use configuration providers

-The Service Bus component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
+The .NET Aspire Azure Table Storage component supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the `AzureDataTablesSettings` from _appsettings.json_ or other configuration files using `Aspire:Azure:Data:Tables` key.

 ```json
 {